madhulatha-bandaru/Netflix-clone/README.md

 # Netflix-clone

-Successfully built a clone for Netflix home page using HTML and CSS.
+Successfully built a clone of Netflix home page using HTML and CSS.